mobxjs/mobx/docs/understanding-reactivity.md

 })
 ```

-Check out the [Collection utilities](api.md#collection-utilities-) section for more details.
+Check out the [Collection utilities API](api.md#collection-utilities-) for more details.

 #### TL;DR